Amarna letter EA 100: EA 100: "The City of Irqata to the King"

-The Habiru/'Apiru
+The Habiru/Apiru

-The mention of the Habiru shows the conflict of the time, as the takeover of city-states or regions by the Habiru.
+The mention of the Habiru relates to a major conflict of the time, the takeover of city-states or regions by the Habiru.
 The map shows various cities and regions, and their respective dealings with the Habiru.
 (There are only 3 letters from Labaya of Šakmu/Shechem.)
 The next closest mention of the Habiru is from the Jerusalem letters of Abdi-Heba, directly south at Jerusalem, letters EA 286, 287, 288, 289, and EA 290.